Research within Youth Justice and Victim Support

 • research findings will have practical application

-• it is conducted in a culturally safe way, upholds the principles of data sovereignty and enables self-determination for Aboriginal and/or Torres Strait Islander communities and peoples.
+• it is conducted in a culturally safe way, upholds the principles of data sovereignty, and enables self-determination for Aboriginal and/or Torres Strait Islander communities and peoples.

-Youth Justice research agenda
+Youth Justice research priority

 All research must conform to: